karenying/blog.karenying.com/content/posts/2020-07-03--50-shades-of-dark-mode-gray.md

 ## Conclusion

 If you ever thought that all dark mode apps are starting to look the same, you’re not wrong.
-They share the common elements we learned about: Usually a dark, almost black, background color, with lighter menu bars lining the top and/or sides; even lighter, rounded-corner cards section content, and seem to appear closer because of the color contrast; accent color jellybean buttons, a bright white primary text, and smaller slightly darker secondary text… All the apps blend together.
+They share the common elements we learned about: Usually a dark, almost black, background color, with lighter menu bars lining the top and/or sides; even lighter, rounded-corner cards section content, and seem to appear closer because of the color contrast; accent color jellybean buttons, a bright white primary text, and smaller slightly darker secondary text...
+All the apps blend together.

 That being said, there are still ways to slightly deviate from this template.
 We saw Spotify’s gradient, Twitter’s blue-hued shades, and MacOS’s opaque background.
 If you’re designing a dark mode app, I encourage you to find ways to subtly stand out.
-After all, we could use some variety…and more shades of gray.
+After all, we could use some variety...and more shades of gray.

 Thanks for reading!